 What does the safety pin mean to you?

 The Diversity & Inclusion Initiatives provide a unique setting for broad social, cultural, recreational, and educational programming for the UMB community and its surroundings.
 These cultural-based programs serve as a medium for the interaction and exploration of vital issues concerning the campus community and society as a whole.

 ISLSI works collaboratively with faculty, administrators, staff, students, and other departments to create and maintain a campus culture that values diversity and inclusion.
 We aim to encourage a diverse learning community with a focus on developing the whole person — intellectually, morally, spiritually, and physically.

 Diversity and Inclusion Defined

 Simply put, diversity is all of the ways that we differ.
-Inclusion is the harnessing of difference in a manner that is beneficial to all involved.
-Inclusion puts diversity into action by utilizing perspective, richness of ideas, and background to create and maintain an environment of appreciation, respect, connection and involvement.
-Both diversity and inclusion are needed to make an organization successful.
+Inclusion is the harnessing of differences in a manner that is beneficial to all involved.
+Inclusion puts diversity into action by utilizing perspective, richness of ideas, and background to create and maintain an environment of appreciation, respect, connection, and involvement.
+Diversity and inclusion are needed to make an organization successful.